-Ratio – understanding these points can be very helpful.
+Understanding these points can be very helpful.
 The range is adjustable from 2:1 to 10:1, so the more you turn this knob up (clockwise), the higher the compression ratio.
 There is also a soft-knee feature built into the circuit, which means that the ratio will start low, and then increase [in direct proportion] to the amount that the signal exceeds the threshold.
 Everything from mild to fairly heavy compression settings is possible.
 The compressor is a very flexible circuit that has both smooth and natural sounds.
 You will be able to control the dynamic range of your instrument, while simultaneously preserving its tonal character.

-Gain – the Gain knob is very versatile.
+The Gain knob is very versatile.
 At lower settings (counter-clockwise) there is very little, or no gain at all, sounding warm and full – with no distortion.
 Keeping the Gain control in this position will really allow you to experiment with the EQ settings.
 You can make some fine adjustments to your sound by simply experimenting with the Bass and Treble controls.
 Turning the Gain control up (clockwise) introduces distortion.
-The distortion that the Classic Amp produces is not over-the-top, instead the sound breaks up, naturally, while at the same time, retaining much of its clarity.
+The distortion that the Classic Amp produces is not over-the-top, instead, the sound breaks up, naturally, while at the same time, retaining much of its clarity.
 Turning the Gain up (clockwise) will also give your more drive and attitude.
 Experimentation is the key to unlocking the potential.